SuyashLakhotia/NTUOSS-NodeWorkshop/README.md

 ## Task 6 - File I/O
-Node.js provides a rich library of various JavaScript modules which simplifies the development of web applications using Node.js to a great extent.
+Node.js provides a rich library of various JavaScript 'modules', which simplify the development of web applications to a great extent.
 It ships with a number of core modules.
 Some examples are:

 - `console`: Sends output to stdout or stderr.
 - `http`: Provides a server and client for HTTP traffic.
 - `fs`: Provides functions to interact with the file system.